JoshTumath/joshtumath.github.io/_posts/2019-04-03-eight-css-fundamentals-no-one-teaches-us.md

 ![](/assets/images/2019-04-03-inline-boxes.png)

-The CSS `display` property is what's used to set which type of box a box will be.
+The CSS `display` property is used to set which type of box a box will be.

 ```css
 .poster-image {